The Church of Jesus Christ of Latter-day Saints: Media and arts

 LDS-themed media includes cinema, fiction, websites, and graphical art such as photography and paintings.
-The church owns a chain of bookstores called Deseret Book, which provide a channel through which publications are sold; church leaders have authored books and sold them through the publishing arm of the bookstore.
-BYU TV, the church-sponsored television station, also airs on several networks.
+The church owns a chain of bookstores called Deseret Book.
 The church also produces several pageants annually depicting various events of the primitive and modern-day church.
 Its Easter pageant Jesus the Christ has been identified as the "largest annual outdoor Easter pageant in the world".
 The church encourages entertainment without violence, sexual content, or vulgar language; many church members specifically avoid rated-R movies.

 The church's official choir, the Tabernacle Choir at Temple Square, was formed in the mid-19th century and performs in the Salt Lake Tabernacle.
-They have travelled to more than 28 countries, and are considered one of the most famous choirs in the world.
-The choir has received a Grammy Award, three Emmy Awards, two Peabody Awards, and the National Medal of Arts.
+They have traveled to more than 28 countries, and are considered one of the most famous choirs in the world.
+The choir has received a Grammy Award, four Emmy Awards, two Peabody Awards, and the National Medal of Arts.

-Notable members of the church in the media and arts include: Donny Osmond, an American singer, dancer, and actor; Orson Scott Card, author of Ender's Game; Stephenie Meyer, author of the Twilight series; and Glenn Beck, a conservative radio host, television producer, and author.
-Notable productions related to the church, though produced by individuals not affiliated with it, include Murder Among the Mormons, a 2021 Netflix documentary; and The Book of Mormon, a big-budget musical about Mormon missionaries that received nine Tony Awards.

-Political involvement
+Political involvement in the U.S.

 The LDS Church states it generally takes no partisan role in politics, but encourages its members to play an active role as responsible citizens in their communities, including becoming informed about issues and voting.
 The church maintains that the faith's values can be found among many political parties.
+It also generally does not take sides in global conflicts.